andrewdmullen/andrewdmullen.github.io/_pages/PackingList_FieldTools.md

 author_profile: true
 ---

-# Field Tool Packing List

-This is a detailed lists of tools, you may not need all these for all projects -- use this as a guide to jog your memory for potential tools you may want to bring.
+You may not need all these for all projects -- use this as a guide to jog your memory for potential tools you may want to bring.

 ## Mechanical Tools